kristof-becode/Emotion-Detection-use-case/README.md

 We try to detect facial microexpressions.

 ## Approach
+- trying to detect faces (with deepFace)

-- 1) trying to detect emotions in faces
+- trying to detect emotions in faces, training own CNN & MobilNetV2)
+- trying to train a model using face landmarks
+- ...

 ## Background information